OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 - Users were unable to resize the columns.
 - It was slow to render when scrolling, which made the experience feel unresponsive.

-We decided that we would not delay the release of 4.0 in order to fix these issues, but instead focus on fixing them as soon as possible.
+We decided not to delay the release of 4.0 to fix these issues, but instead focus on fixing them as soon as possible.

 ## Resizable Columns